S. Jaishankar: Personal life

+The President, Shri Ram Nath Kovind presenting the Padma Shri Award to Dr. S. Jaishankar, at the Civil Investiture Ceremony-I, at Rashtrapati Bhavan, in New Delhi on 11 March 2019.

-Jaishankar was married to his first wife Shobha until she succumbed to cancer.
-The two had met while studying at Jawaharlal Nehru University.
-Later, he married Kyoko Somekawa, of Japanese origin, whom he met while working in the Indian embassy in Japan and works as a consultant in Indian airport operations.
-He has three children, son Dhruva and daughter Medha from his first wife and son Arjun, from his second wife.
-He is fluent in Hindi, English, Russian and can speak conversational Japanese, Chinese and Tamil.
+Jaishankar was married to Shobha until she succumbed to cancer.
+The two had met while studying at the Jawaharlal Nehru University.
+Later, he married Kyoko Somekawa.
+Somekawa is of Japanese origin, and both of them met while Jaishankar was serving in the Indian embassy in Japan.

+He has three children, son Dhruva and daughter Medha from his first marriage, and son Arjun, from his second marriage.